 Arnold van der Groot had a working experience in the aircraft industry.
 For that reason his idea of a small automobile was also shaped by an extreme lightweight construction.
 He designed a three-wheeled version with a steered front wheel axle and a solitary rear wheel, held by a light monocoque frame.
 In view of its classification, van der Groot was also using 8-inch motorcycles wheels.
 The track width was only 1,70 meter and the length was only 1,10 meter and therefore extremely short.
 The complete three wheeler should only weigh 200 kilograms.
 The steering and the front suspension on a full-floating axle were exclusively concealed under the bonnet.
 The two-stroke engine, sized at 228 cm3 and a performance of 8 hp, was mounted in the rear on the right side and was developed by van der Groot.

 The engineer, van der Groot, was spending a lot of time to develop the three wheeler with an own engine for serial production.
 In 1953 he was so pleased with his work that he could start with series production in 1954.
 As a benchmark for the final series production, he was planning a development of 20 three wheelers.
 He was financially supported by government agencies and private investors.
 Van der Groot was choosing the name “Shelter” as type designation.

-In 1:43 scale, only 333 pieces have been created for the world market.
+In 1:43 scale, only 333 pieces of these microacrs have been created for the world market.
 Extremely detailed and specific, this work of art created in RESIN will only add value in the coming years.